learn-co-curriculum/react-hooks-redux-thunk-lab/README.md

 We'll build out our app following the **container pattern**.
-We'll have one top-level component, `App`, that connects to the store and gets data from the state via `mapStateToProps`. `App` will render a child presentational component, `CatList`, which will recieve the list of cat pics from `App` and render them in a series of `<img>` tags.
+We'll have one top-level component, `App`, that connects to the store and gets data from the state via `mapStateToProps`. `App` will render a child presentational component, `CatList`, which will receive the list of cat pics from `App` and render them in a series of `<img>` tags.

 We'll be getting our cat pics from a real API!
 Sort of.
 We made a very special